daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - \textcolor{RawSienna}{'Adv'} indicates advanced material and discussion you are not required to know but may find interesting, and will help you in later courses/modules in Economics, and give you a hint at what is to come if you pursue this course further.
 Knowing  this stuff might also help your mark and the impression you make when asking for letters of reference.
     - This is also included to give you a more nuanced picture: when I took a similar module as an undergraduate I tended to believe 'all the economics problems are solved and the solutions and implications are obvious.'
 These 'Adv' comments are often caveats and *critiques*.

 \textcolor{RawSienna}{'Adv, math'} indicates advanced mathematical material.
+(I've moved most of this to footnotes).

-\textcolor{blue}{Text in blue usually  refers to questions you should  try to answer on your own (and I sometimes provide suggested answers)}
+\textcolor{blue}{Text in blue usually  refers to questions you should  try to answer on your own (and I sometimes provide suggested answers in the footnotes.
+Try to answer it yourself first.)}

-\textcolor{gray}{Some text is given in gray  to indicate that this is a side point or a discussion.}
+\textcolor{gray}{Some text is given in gray  to indicate that this is a side point or a discussion.
+(I'm moving most of this to footnotes.)}

 [comment]: <> (2024EE)

 - 'LC' indicates a lecturer comment I may make in lecture that you don't need to worry about (I meant to cut these but I sometimes forget to)
 - 'Comprehension Q:' A question you should be able to answer if you are following along.

-- 'T numbers' refer to the weeks of term that intended to cover specific material.
+- 'T numbers' (take these loosely please) refer to the weeks of term that intended to cover specific material.
     - For example 'T1:03 - T1:04a' means 'term 2 week three (both lectures) and term 2 week 4, first lecture only'